 Course schedule changes may be made during the semester's add/drop period.
 After the add/drop period, students are liable for the cost of courses from which they withdraw.
 Student enrollment and housing status are confirmed after each semester's add/drop period before financial aid is disbursed.
 Student aid may be adjusted if their enrollment and/or housing status changes from the original status as provided on their Financial Aid Letter.

 Tuition refund insurance is available through GradGuard to help protect your investment if the student leaves school prior to the end of the semester due to illness, injury or death.
 Students have the option of purchasing varying amounts of tuition insurance based on the needs of the student and family.

 Participation is optional and the program is not administered by Emmanuel College.
 The College's withdrawal policy is applicable whether or not you enroll in the tuition insurance plan.

-The deadline for purchasing tuition insurance for spring 2021 is January 15, 2021.
+The deadline for purchasing tuition insurance for fall 2021 is September 8, 2021.